ckunakom/spotify-api/README.md

 ## Steps to Produce the same result in [`data`](<add link to data folder>)

-1. Fill in `config.py` file with your client id and client secret from Pre-Requisite section.
+1. Fill in `.env` file with your client id and client secret from Pre-Requisite section.
 1. Update `executable_path` to be wherever you downloaded chromedriver from pre-req step.
 1. Run the script in `main.py`.
 1. You will get prompted to input your username and password for spotify since the data will be from your account.